Financial-Times/fticons/README.md

 # Icon set for FT
 This is the (new) icon set for FT websites.
 It replaces the assets in o-icons.

+The icons have been designed to work best at 40px.
+At this size they align precisely with the pixel grid and do not appear blurry.

 ## Index
 - [Migrating from o-icons assets](#migrating-from-o-icons-assets)
 - [What happened to o-icons](#what-happened-to-o-icons)